tgherzog/pyscripts/wbdata/README.md

 in many cases there are exceptions in the target API that need to be corrected for.
 Most scripts include a `code_mapping` dict that documents the necessary mappings.
 This may need updates from time to time as various APIs make changes.

+**config_check.py**

+This script is designed to run sanity checks on config files, for instance, to look for indicators that may have been removed from the API.
+Currently it only works on indicator_groups.yaml, but the intent is to add other sanity checks on other files in the future